kyla100/AboutMe/README.md

 7. Destination Imagination Team - Won State Championship and Represented Oregon in the World Tournament at the University of Tennessee.
 Ranked 19th worldwide.
 8. FTC Robotics - Top 10 teams in Oregon (out of 209 teams) and Qualified for 2019 World Tournament Championship in Houston.
 9. Judges' Award in City Art Competition, My art was put on the city sweepers, 2012
-10. Honarable Mention - Photography, Scholastic Art Awards, Winter 2021
+10. Honorable Mention - Photography, Scholastic Art Awards, Winter 2021

 ## Volunteer / Community Service
 * Coaching kids softball thru private lessons and camps - Inspiring kids to be active with sports, Fall 2020 - present